LesleyLai/blog/contents/blog/moocs/en.md

 Similar to university courses, the majority of online courses I've enrolled in have left much to be desired.
 Most were forgettable, filled with platitude and lacking information density.
 Below are a few that were particularly problematic that I can still remember now.

 - [Social Psychology](https://www.coursera.org/learn/social-psychology) by Wesleyan University — Presented lots of exaggerated claims and falsified theories such as "video game causes violence."
 Also quoating controversial studies such as [Stanford Prison](https://en.wikipedia.org/wiki/Stanford_prison_experiment) and [Milgram experiments](https://en.wikipedia.org/wiki/Milgram_experiment).
 I guess this course can serve as a cautious tale of scientific [progress](https://en.wikipedia.org/wiki/Replication_crisis) and not everything your learn is true.
-Also, since I took it in 2015, I am not sure if this course adjust now.
+Though since I took it in 2015, I am not sure if this course changes now.

 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory) By the University of Edinburgh — Rudimentary lectures followed by extremely hard quizzes that are impossible to complete without a lot of extra googling